niner/Inline-Perl5/README.md

     ok 'yes', 'looks like a Perl 6 function';
 ```

+In this example, the `plan` function exported by `Test::More` is called.

 Inline::Perl5's call($name, \*@args) method allows calling arbitrary Perl 5
 functions.
 Use a fully qualified name (like "Test::More::ok") if the function
 is not in the "main" namespace.